AshuDSAI/DS_Project/README.md

 How to Cite This Project:

-If you would like to cite this project, you can use the following format:
+If you would like to cite this project, please use the following format:

-(Chicago Style):
+Author-Date (Chicago Style):
 Sonu, Ashutosh Kumar.
 2024.
 Optimizing Procurement in Hospitality: Developing an Intelligent Alert System for Cost-Effective Purchasing.
+Department of Computer Science, University of Exeter.
 GitHub. https://github.com/AshuDSAI/DS_Project.